 Protocols to Address the Needs of Sex Trafficking Victims: The Commission convened a series of four meetings with prominent stakeholders in the field to develop a sheltering protocol for use, with local modifications, across Pennsylvania to address the immediate needs of victims of human trafficking.
 This effort resulted in the production of a guide by the Commission, entitled Guiding Principles to Address the Needs of Victims of Human Trafficking in Pennsylvania, which was published in 2020 by the PA Office of Victims Services on its website.
 The guide provides an overview of existing legal protections for victims and survivors and lays out a set of guiding principles to be used by jurisdictions throughout the Commonwealth to address the unique needs of victims of sexual exploitation.

 Statewide Rape Kit Tracking System: In response to a report that identified at least 3,200 untested rape kits in Pennsylvania, Act 164 was signed into law on October 24, 2018.
 The law amended the Sexual Assault Testing and Evidence Collection Act to establish a Commission to review funding needs and create a hotline for hospitals to call if a rape kit is not retrieved within 72 hours.
 The legislation was critically needed due to the reluctance of prosecutors to pursue rape charges against a perpetrator without the medical evidence provided by the kit.
 In late 2021, Interbranch Commission member State Senator Katie Muth introduced related legislation, S.B.
-860, requiring the PA Dept. of Health (DOH) to launch a statewide rape kit tracking system, to be administered and funded jointly by the DOH and the PA State Police, and which will be anonymously accessible to victims and authorized users.
-The legislation is based on a successful tracking system established by the state of Idaho.
+860, requiring the PA Dept. of Health (DOH) to launch a statewide rape kit tracking system, based on a successful system established by the state of Idaho, to be administered and funded jointly by the DOH and the PA State Police (“PSP”) and which would be anonymously accessible to victims and authorized users.